dapopov-st/arXiv-llms-assistant/README.md

 ## In Progress

-- RAG with LLama2 over some ArXiv papers in PDF format.
+#### RAG over some ArXiv papers in PDF format.
 Retrieving from a couple dozen ArXiv LLM papers.
-Currently, there is a working version with RecursiveCharacterTextSplitter (1000 chunks with 30 overlap), FAISS, and Llama2-13b.
 The answer quality seems to be good.
-I aim to increase the generation speed and see if we can add metadata to retrieval (expect retrieval over a large collection of documents to become a bottleneck).
-    - Add metadata with article title for easier verification of sources.
-    - Extract additional articles (for now tested with a single article and ArXiv API) and use abstract summaries to learn about articles similar/different from the ones in the vector store.
-The idea is to fill in knowledge gaps in the field.
+The goal is to fill in knowledge gaps in NLP (later other domains, perhaps) by comparing out-of-repository papers with papers in a personal repo.

+DONE:
+    - Set up the initial pipeline with RecursiveCharacterTextSplitter (1000 chunks with 30 overlap), FAISS, and Llama2-13b.
     - Tried HuggingFaceH4/zephyr-7b-beta.
 Much less memory (7-8GB) used and faster generation.
 Can be bit fragile to promping (know issue with current Zephyr models) but works well with TextLoader.
-    - Mistral-7b-Instruct performs well.
-Experimenting with fine tuning it on ArXiv ML abstracts and titles to further adapt it to the domain.
+    - Mistral-7b-Instruct performs well: blazing fast compared to the original Llama2-13b and subjectively better answer quality.
+Experimenting with fine tuning it on ArXiv ML abstracts and titles to further adapt it to the domain (more for practice with instruction tuning).
+    - Extract additional articles (for now tested with a single article and ArXiv API) and use abstract summaries to learn about articles similar/different from the ones in the vector store.
+The idea is to fill in knowledge gaps in the field.
+Done via scraping AK's titles and abstracts (wrote script to do this weekly).
+    - Add metadata with article title for easier verification of sources.

 TODOS:

-    - Extrapolate to multiple articles, scrape relevant websites for unknown breakthroughs
+    - Test fine tuned version (checkpoint-64)
+    - Evaluate individual pieces of the RAG pipeline
+    - See if can categorize the paper into NLP, CV, or stable diffusion, then can aim to fill in knowledge gaps in that domain using current ArXiv papers.
+The model may do this out of the box with zero shot learning (likely) or could fine tune.
     - Perhaps use llamaindex Knowledge Agents?
-    - Next, I aim to see if we can use Pinecone/Elasticsearch to use metadata for retrieval
+    - Next, see if Pinecone/Elasticsearch gives more flexibility over the use of metadata for retrieval
-    - Continue fine tuning experiments